-Iceni Gold Limited has identified 6 key high priority target areas at the $\sim$ 600km tenement package around 14 Mile Well, situated on the western side of Lake Carey, $\sim$ 50km from Laverton WA.
+Iceni Gold Limited has identified 6 key high priority target areas at the $\sim 600 \, \text{km}^2$ tenement package around 14 Mile Well, situated on the western side of Lake Carey, $\sim 50 \, \text{km}$ from Laverton WA.
+Diamond Drilling is currently being undertaken on the TOTK Target area

-TOTK: Alteration Envelope Identified
+TOTK: Alteration Envelope Expands 100m along Trend

-Diamond drilling (DD) is ongoing at TOTK to identify the underlying source of the surface gold anomalism and visible gold identified in outcrop.
-Drilling intersected strongly altered and sulphide bearing granite and porphyries in FMDD0012 and has now intersected a second interval of strong alteration in FMDD0015 drilled below FMDD0012 (see figure 2).
+Diamond (DD) drilling is ongoing at TOTK following up the surface gold anomalism and visible high-grade gold identified in outcrop.
+Drilling previously intersected strongly altered and sulphide bearing granite and porphyries in FMDD0012 & 15 and has now intersected a third interval of strong alteration in FMDD0016, drilled 100m along trend to the north (see figure 2).